Cotter Smith: Career

 With his wife, Heidi Mueller Smith, he co-founded and served as Artistic Director of the Cornerstone Theatre Company in Milwaukee, Wisconsin from 2001 to 2007.
 Among his directing credits for the company are Edward Albee's The American Dream, Harold Pinter's Night School, and Lanford Wilson's The Gingham Dog.
 His acting credits for the company include 12 Angry Men, Betrayal, Long Day's Journey into Night, and Educating Rita.

 Smith has been nominated four times by the Los Angeles Drama Critics Circle, receiving the Outstanding Performance Award in 1996 for George M. Cohan's "The Tavern".
 He has received four Drama-Logue Awards and two Ovation Award nominations.

 His television and film work ranges from his debut co-starring as Robert Kennedy (opposite Robert Blake's Jimmy Hoffa) in the mini-series Blood Feud, to his role as the President of the United States in the 20th Century Fox film, X2: X-Men United.
 Over the years he has appeared in many television shows, from his regular roles on the ABC series Equal Justice and Night Stalker to his more recent appearances on The Americans, Madam Secretary, Person of Interest, Forever, and The Good Wife.

 Smith is also an acting teacher, for the past six years at The New School for Drama in New York, where he also served as the Department Head of the MFA Acting Program from 2015 to 2017.
 Prior to that he taught for several years at the Stella Adler Studio of Acting.

 Personal life

 Smith has been married to Heidi Mueller Smith since 2001.
-He was previously married to actress Mel Harris, with whom he has a daughter, Madeline, who is currently working on her PhD in history at the University of Chicago.
-He also has four stepchildren: Brianne, Christopher, Evan and Byron.
+He was previously married to actress Mel Harris, with whom he has his only child.